andy-lee-eng/perspective-viewer-maps/README.md

 - **name** is the name of the parameter in the "Group By" field
 - **url** is the boundary data file to load
-- **key** is the name of the property in the boundary data that identifies the region - e.g. the country name in this example
+- **key** is the name of the property in the boundary data that identifies the region (e.g. the country name in this example), or a function that takes an array of feature parameters from file, and returns a value to match to the data group.
+Using a function is useful if the feature names don't match the data group, and some translation is required.
 - **format** (optional) specifies the format for loading the features.
 Defaults to KML, which is:

 ```